Kaitwonda/Core-Project/Notes.md

 # 🌟 OFFICIAL PLAN: SymbolicAI Implementation 🌟
+✅ You want to:
+Build a general AI core that:

+Stores knowledge in embeddings (vectors, attention weights, etc.)

+Learns freely from web/text inputs like any commercial model

+Supports scale later (like pretraining, RLHF, etc.)

+Log symbolic patterns as emergent structures, not forced mappings:

+Let the AI choose when to anchor something symbolically

+Store symbols in parallel to its vector structures

+Track which symbols persist or recur across training — those are your attractors

+Reverse-engineer cognition:

+You're trying to understand how real AIs end up encoding stories, emotion, and math symbolically — even without explicit instructions

+You want to simulate that, not dictate it

+Your Plan in Clean Terms:
+Layer 1 — Vector brain

+Store content via embeddings, attention patterns, weights — just like GPT, Claude, etc.

+Layer 2 — Symbolic memory

+Log symbolic attractors only when the AI thinks symbolically (self-triggered)

+Layer 3 — Observer layer

+You’re the outside watcher, tracking the symbolic residue from emergent behavior — not enforcing it
 ## ⚙️ PHASE 1: CORE SYSTEM FOUNDATION (Steps 1–15)
 **Set up symbolic data structures, file systems, base tools**